 The following documents are required:

-a clear scanned copy of all directors’ identity document (ID) and proof of operating address for your business (not older than 3 months).
+A clear scanned copy of all directors’ identity documents (ID) and proof of operating address for your business (not older than 3 months).

 CIPC charges an initial once-off fee of R125 for company registration.
 If you would like to utilise name reservation, an additional R50 once-off fee will be payable.
 The total fee for company registration and name reservation is R175 payable to CIPC, although this service is only available if you are registering a PTY (Ltd) (Private Companies).